-It’s no surprise that our ‘Emerald Isle’ facilitates a lot of agriculture; over 70% of Irish land is used for agricultural purposes, and animals are a big part of this.
+It’s no surprise that Ireland facilitates a lot of agriculture; over 70% of Irish land is used for agricultural purposes, and animals are a big part of this.

-There’s a sheep for every two people in Ireland.
-Grass-fed beef is one of our most famous exports, and we’re the 10th largest dairy-exporting nation in the world.
-While horses aren’t essential to farming like they were 60 years ago, Ireland is the third largest breeder of thoroughbreds in the world.
+There’s a sheep for every two people in Ireland; grass-fed beef is one of our most famous exports and we’re the tenth largest dairy-exporting nation in the world.
+While horses aren’t essential to farming like they were 60 years ago, Ireland is still the third largest breeder of thoroughbreds in the world.

-We love our pets too; 1 in 5 Irish households have a dog, while 14% have a cat.
-If you’re majoring in Agriculture, Animal Science, or Veterinary Medicine, an internship in Ireland will be your Disneyland.
+We love our pets too; one in five Irish households have a dog, while 14% have a cat.
+If you’re majoring in Agriculture, Animal Science, Equine Studies or Veterinary Medicine, this internship will suit you down to the ground.

-It be might be the chance to experience the business or practical side of animal care, and maybe raise awareness of animal welfare.
-Your placement might find you working in an animal shelter, a stud farm, a riding school or alongside a veterinarian.
+Placements in this sector may provide you the opportunity to experience the business or practical side of animal care, and maybe raise awareness of animal welfare.
+Your placement might find you working in an animal shelter, a stud farm, a riding school, alongside a veterinarian, etc.

-You’ll learn about new species, practices, and the biodiversity of a small island with thirty-five mammals and 400 bird species.
+You’ll learn about new species, practices and the biodiversity of a small island with 35 mammals and 400 bird species.